dsm-ai-agents/ai-agent-accelerator/LIVE FLOW CIRCLE/20260920_WFC_Data_Agent/README.md

    Done When: both files exist, the numbers match, and the revenue formula is stated.

    agents/agent3.md - Build the dashboard
-   Purpose: show the summary as charts on a page that runs on my laptop.
+   Purpose: show the summary as charts in a single HTML file I can open on my laptop.
    Inputs: output/summary.json and output/schema.json.
    Steps:
-     - Build a Next.js app in dashboard/.
+     - Build one file, dashboard/index.html.
+Everything goes inside it: the HTML, the CSS, the JavaScript and the numbers.
+No build step, no server, no npm.
-     - Put the numbers in dashboard/data.json, copied from summary.json.
-The page reads that file, so the browser never touches the database.
+     - Write the numbers from summary.json straight into the file as a JavaScript object, so the page never touches the database.
+     - Use a charting library from a CDN, loaded with a script tag.
      - Build these six visuals: KPI cards (revenue, transactions, customers, average order value, return rate); revenue by month as a line; revenue by Product_Category as bars; Purchase_Channel split; Mode_of_Payment split; top products as a table.
-     - Install what you need, start it, and open it to check every chart shows data.
+     - Open the file in a browser and check every chart shows data.
-     - Run npm run build and fix anything that fails.
-   Outputs: a working dashboard/ and output/dashboard_notes.md telling me how to start it.
+   Outputs: dashboard/index.html and output/dashboard_notes.md telling me what each visual shows.
-   Rules: no Supabase keys in the dashboard; no customer names, emails or phone numbers in data.json; one page; the build must pass.
+   Rules: one file only; no Supabase keys anywhere in it; no customer names, emails or phone numbers; it must work by double-clicking the file.
-   Done When: the page opens on localhost with every chart filled in, and npm run build passes.
+   Done When: double-clicking dashboard/index.html opens a page with every chart filled in.

    agents/agent4.md - Put it online
    Purpose: deploy the dashboard to Vercel.
    Inputs: the dashboard/ folder.
    Steps:
-     - Run npm run build.
-Stop if it fails.
+     - Check dashboard/index.html opens and every chart renders.
+Stop if it does not.
      - Search dashboard/ for any keys, .env files, or customer names, emails and phone numbers.
 Stop if you find any.
      - Ask me for the project name and whether the link should be public.
 Wait for my answer.
      - Deploy to Vercel.